Domestic Violence Prevention: Methods And Resources

 For safe communication, both partners need to feel free to communicate openly and honestly.
 Communication includes both expressing yourself and actively listening to the other person.
 You need to be able to have important conversations face-to-face without being verbally or physically attacked.

-You need to learn ways of dealing with conflict.
-If you become angry, you can wait up to 48 hours before you tell your partner or decide not to tell them at all, especially if you feel you're in danger by telling.
-If you talk to them when you're angry, you need to take a short break, figure out the real problem, talk to them, and listen to them.
+You need to learn healthy ways of dealing with conflict.
+If you become angry, you can take a break before you tell your partner (this break can be hours or even days) or decide not to tell them at all, especially if you feel you're in danger by telling.
+If you talk to your partner when you're angry, you may need to take a short break, figure out the real problem, talk to them as calmly as you can, and listen to what they have to say.
 They need to do the same for you.
-You also need to respect each other's opinions.
+You also must respect each other's opinions.

 Trust

 Trust is crucial in an intimate partner relationship.
-When you assume your partner is telling you their truth and assuming the same, you can avoid unnecessary hurt feelings.
+When you assume your partner is telling you their truth and they assume the same, you can avoid unnecessary hurt feelings.

 Boundaries